50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 Autographed merchandise is nice — but what’s even cooler is when that autograph is personalized to the recipient.
 You can help provide this special item by reaching out to a celebrity and seeing if they’d be willing to sign something for one of your supporters.

 Again, this celebrity doesn’t have to be an uber-famous movie or TV star.
 Sometimes, a favorite author, local sports legend, or media personality can provide the personalized memorabilia their fans love.
+This is always a good auction item for a fundraiser, provided your audience is into these celebrities.

 28. Breakfast at the Firehouse